 Two miles north of Alameda Blvd, immediately south of the North Diversion Channel Outfall Sedimentation Basin (a flood control diversion construction), the river channel widens to over 450', and braids into multiple channels.
 As the river continues south through the Rio Grande Valley State Park in Albuquerque, it widens further still, to well over 600' in some areas.
 Combined with the fact that the San Juan Diversion dam (immediately below the Alameda Bridge) removes a great deal of the river's incoming flow, the river within the city limits of ABQ may appear nearly dry at extreme low flows, yet the Rio immediately north, through Santa Ana Pueblo, Bernalillo, Sandia Pueblo, Rio Rancho and most of the way through Corrales, has plenty of water to float kayaks, paddleboards and canoes.

-For 2019, we expect to see higher than average spring runoff, while the lower, more relaxing flow conditions will most likely arrive in late June or early July this season.
+For 2019, we expect lower, more relaxing flow conditions appropriate for casual recreation in kayaks, paddleboards and canoes to return in late June or early July this season.

 Current Flow Conditions